nikocevicstefan/vllm-serve/CONTRIBUTING.md

 ### Reporting Bugs

-If you encounter a bug, please create an issue on our [GitHub issue tracker](https://github.com/nikocevicstefan/vllm-serve-cli/issues) with the following information:
+If you encounter a bug, please create an issue on our [GitHub issue tracker](https://github.com/nikocevicstefan/vllm-serve/issues) with the following information:

 - A clear, descriptive title
 - Steps to reproduce the issue
 - Expected behavior
 - Actual behavior
-- Your environment (OS, Python version, vLLM version, etc.)
+- Your environment (OS, Bash version, vLLM version, etc.)
 - Any relevant logs or error messages

 ### Suggesting Enhancements